xpack-dev-tools/realpath-xpack/README-MAINTAINER.md

 ## Durations & results

-The builds take a few minutes to complete.
+The builds take about 6 minutes to complete.

 The workflow result and logs are available from the [Actions](https://github.com/xpack-dev-tools/realpath-xpack/actions/) page.